ericleasemorgan/bringing-algorithms/classification-and-clustering/README.md

 [INSERT IMAGE HERE.]

-This tells me my corpus is 36% about Topic 0, 25% about Topic 3, etc. What is really interesting is the percentage of each topic; no topic necessarily dominates.
+This tells me the corpus is 31% about Topic 2, 30% about Topic 0, etc. What is really interesting is the percentage of each topic; no topic necessarily dominates.

-By augmenting the topic model with metadata, it is easy to see how topics, and Topic Modeling Tool makes this process easy.
+By augmenting the topic model with metadata, it is easy to see how topics are related to the metadata.
+Topic Modeling Tool makes this process easy.
 Here how:

    1. click the "Optional Settings..." button
-   2. specify "Metadata File..." as authors.csv which is in this distribution
+   2. specify "Metadata File..." to be authors.csv, which is included in this distribution
    3. click the "Ok" button
    4. click the "Learn Topics" button

 The Tool will do its good work, and the console's contents will be very similar.
 What is different is the underlying delimited data representing the model.
 To visualize this enhanced delimited data you will need to pivot the data on a specific column and chart the results.
 The included Python script, `pivot.py` does this work.
-Run it sans any input to learn what parameters the script takes:
+Run `pivot.py` sans any input to learn what parameters it requires:

 `python3 pivot.py`

-Next, run it with these parameters:
+Next, run the script with these parameters:

 `python3 pivot.py model/output_csv/topics-metadata.csv barh author`